Yasinrabiee/How-to-make-pwa/README.md

 ## Now, your web app is ready!

 <img src="./screenshot.png" width="500">
-Thank you for reading this article.
+Thank you for reading this article :)